Alluxio/alluxio/docs/Configuring-Tachyon-with-Swift.md

 object store.
 There is a pending [patch](https://issues.apache.org/jira/browse/HADOOP-10420) to extend hadoop-openstack project with additional type of authentication, which is also good for accessing SoftLayer object store.
-As a temporary solution we would like to explain how to apply this patch on Hadoop and then build Tachyon with enablement to access SoftLayer object store.
+As a temporary solution we would like to explain how to apply this patch on Hadoop and then build Tachyon, enabling access to SoftLayer object store.

 Hadoop patch for SoftLayer object store.
 We demonstrate for version 2.4.0: